TheBlueChameleon/Py_ForScientists/Concept.md

         - csv -- a human readable tabular format, apt to be loaded in spreadsheet programs like MS Excel or Libre Office Calc
         - xml -- an arguably human readable format for complex structured text-based information

-    + Concurrency
+    + Concurrency (multitasking)
         - threading -- "multitasking in a single processor"
         - multiprocessing -- using multiple processors at once
         - asyncio -- another multitasking paradigm

     + Interaction with the environment outside of the Python Script
         - subprocess -- executing other programs from within a Python script and working with their output
-        - os -- foo
+        - os -- communicating with the operating system and the file system in particular
-        - glob -- foo
+        - glob -- traversing the file system with pattern matching

     + Internet and networking
         - urllib -- downloading information from the web into memory
-        - ftplib -- communication with a fileserver over the FTP protocol
+        - ftplib -- communication with a file server over the FTP protocol
-        - imaplib -- sending and receiving email (the more modern protocol)Beginning
+        - imaplib -- sending and receiving email (the more modern protocol)
-        - poplib -- sending and receiving email (the older and hardly any more in use protocol)Beginning
+        - poplib -- sending and receiving email (the older and hardly any more in use protocol)

     + Time
         - timeit -- measuring execution time